STEM Educ (STEM ED)

 STEM ED 665.
 Invention and Innovation.
 3 Credits.

 A study of the concepts related to engineering design as well as concepts surrounding inventions and innovations.
-This course covers the standards, benchmarks, content, and techniques necessary to successfully teach a recommended core course at the middle school Level and utilizes the curriculum concepts from Engineering by Design from the ITEEA.
-The intersection of STEM and Gifted and Talented standards will be emphasized.
+This course covers the standards, benchmarks, content, and techniques necessary to successfully create instructional materials for project-based units related to Invention and Innovation.

 Typically Offered: Summer.